Christian Latin literature

 Christian Latin literature has a long history with its foundations being laid during the 4th and 5th centuries.
-They included the church fathers Augustine of Hippo, Jerome, and Ambrose, and the first great Christian poet, Prudentius.
+They included the church fathers Augustine of Hippo, Jerome, and Ambrose, and the Christian poet, Prudentius.

 History

 The earliest language of the Christian Church was koine Greek, which was the language of the Eastern Roman empire in the 1st century AD.
 However, as Christianity spread through other parts of the Roman empire where Latin was used, a growing body of Latin literature was produced.

+The earliest Latin Christian writings were translations of portions of the Bible.
+These have not been preserved, but are cited by Tertullian and Novatian in Rome.
+A distinction is made between ‘North African’ and ‘European’ translations on the basis of differences which appear in the authors from the respective locales.

 Until the end of the 3rd century, the main genre was apologetics (justifications of Christianity), by writers such as Minucius Felix, Tertullian, Arnobius, and Lactantius.
 St Jerome translated the Bible into Latin in the 4th century, producing an edition known as the Vulgate.
 This led to the increased use of Latin by the Church Fathers of the 4th century, including Ambrose, and St Augustine of Hippo.
 Much of what they wrote was concerned with the theological controversies of the time, such as Arianism.